 The United States kept a contingent force in Nicaragua almost continually from 1912 until 1933.
 Although reduced to 100 in 1913, the contingent served as a reminder of the willingness of the United States to use force and its desire to keep conservative governments in power.
 This collection provides documentation on the almost continual political instability in Nicaragua.
-An Archives Unbound database.
+An Archives Unbound database, scanned from National Archives Department of State records.
 Coverage: 1910-1933.

 Concerns internment of Japanese Americans and Aleuts during World War II.
 Testimony of witnesses & others, personal stories, publications, reports, press releases, photographs, newspaper clippings, etc,. related to the hearings.
 An Archives Unbound database.
 Coverage: 1981.

 A self-governing area of British, Russian, American, German, Japanese, and French expatriates.
 Includes files from the Special Branch of the Shanghai Municipal Police, reports, handbills, translations of Chinese press coverage, and clippings from the English-language press.
 An Archives Unbound database.
 Coverage: 1894-1985.

 Policy Commons is a one-stop community platform for objective, fact-based research from the worlds leading policy experts, nonpartisan think tanks, IGOs and NGOs.
 The database provides users access to a variety of curated, high quality policy reports, briefs, analyses, working papers, and datasets from thousands of policy organizations covering disciplines such as agriculture, energy, pharmaceuticals, diversity, crime, and librarianship, among others.